wistful for the lighter touch

 - ΦV: engine systems: carbs, fuel pump, water pump

 - ΦVIII: final body detail

 Following my usual WordPress style, this blog has only one post, this very one.
-The substance of the blog is found in various Pages, providing the background information and current status of my project car.
-The blog Pages are accessed via the menu in the footer of this post.
+The substance of the blog is found in various ‘pages’, providing the background information and current status of my project car.
+The blog pages are accessed via the menu in the footer of this post.
 Progress has been excruciatingly slow, proceeding in fits and starts.
-The pages titled Restoration Φx detail plan vs. performance, and any one can be updated on any given day.
+The pages titled Restoration Φx detail plan vs. progress, and any one can be updated on any given day.

 Regards to all Elan and Lotus enthusiasts past and present.
 If you ever find yourself here, say hello and tell me what you think.
 If you have a Lotus blog, allow me to link to it.
 Enjoy.